wallyfaye/one-char-away/README.md

-# String Unique
+# One Char Away
-Determines if a string contains only unique characters
+Determines if two strings are composed of all matching characters, execpt for a single error.
+Strings can be in any order and therefore takes 2(O(N)) time.

 ## Usage
 See contents of `run.sh` or use: